-This Potentially Vulnerable Area is located on the northern edge of Aberdeen City.
-It includes the Denmore and Middleton Park areas of Aberdeen City and covers an area of approximately 5km2.
+Background There are no major rivers, however the This Potentially Vulnerable Area is located on the northern edge of Aberdeen City.
+It Glashieburn and Silverburn both pass includes the Denmore and Middleton Park through culverts in the urban areas. areas of Aberdeen City and covers an area of approximately 5km2.
+There are approximately 140 residential and 40 non-residential properties at risk of flooding.
+The Annual Average Damages are approximately £570,000 with the majority caused by river flooding.
+River 89% SEPA Annual Average Damages by flood source